 While part of that will consist of sharing your own content, a large part of your social strategy will involve sharing other independent sources related to your niche.
 They could be mainstream publications that publish content related to your niche, or it could be publications specific to your industry.

 If you share third-party sources, make sure they are authoritative and respected websites.
 A lot of this can be detected through a basic sense check.
-If it looks shady, it probably is (this is a useful guide for checking publishers yourself).

 Government-affiliated websites are obviously safe bets, as are certain news publications.
 That said, avoid clickbait tabloids and opt for more respected publications.